aprilhong/bankchurn/README.md

 ![image](https://github.com/aprilhong/bankchurn/assets/78663820/78fe69b1-2881-4e13-acca-526da461f0ac)

 Here's a breakdown of the 500 customers who exited with zero balance:
-- Short Tenure: Roughly 28% (around 140) left within the first two years of opening their account.
+- **Short Tenure**: Roughly 28% left within the first two years of opening their account.
 This suggests they might not have found the value they were looking for early on.
-- Millennial Focus: Around 40% (around 200) were between 30 and 40 years old.
+- **Millennial Focus**: Around 40%  were between 30 and 40 years old.
 This age group may have different banking needs or priorities compared to other demographics.
-- Limited Engagement: Over 60% (more than 300) only had one product with the bank.
+- **Limited Engagement**: Over 60%  only had one product with the bank.
 This indicates they might not have been fully utilizing the bank's offerings.
-- Credit Card Users: More than 60% (more than 300) had a credit card.
+- **Credit Card Users**: More than 60% had a credit card.
 This doesn't necessarily explain their exit, but it could be a factor to consider.
-- Inactive Accounts: Over 60% (more than 300) were not actively using their account.
+- **Inactive Accounts**: Over 60%  were not actively using their account.
 This inactivity could be a reason for the account closure or a sign of dissatisfaction.

 #### `Active Members`

 <img src="https://github.com/aprilhong/bankchurn/assets/78663820/dbcaf48f-fe6a-4ceb-adaf-db2d6f5a8244" width="350" >

-- Active customers churn at a rate of 14.3%.
+- **Active customers** churn at a rate of 14.3%.
-- Inactive customers churn at a rate of 26.9%.
+- **Inactive customers** churn at a rate of 26.9%.
 - This is 12.6 percentage points higher than the churn rate for active customers.
 - In other words, inactive customers are 12.6% more likely to churn than active customers.